Large-scale multi-objective influence maximisation with network downscaling: Results

 \subsection{MOEA and solution upscaling: the optimality of solutions}

 The optimisation process obtains a two-dimensional PF of solutions, where as said each solution is a seed set of $k$ nodes of the network.
-We show an example of PFs in Fig.~\ref{fig:PF1}, for the PGP case and for both propagation models (IC and WC), obtained in one single run of the MOEA on the original network and on the downscaled networks (for three values of $s$).
+We show an example run (randomly selected out of the 10 performed) of PFs in Fig.~\ref{fig:PF1}, for the PGP case and for both propagation models (IC and WC), obtained by the MOEA on the original network and on the downscaled networks (for three values of $s$).
 The PFs for the original and downscaled networks (top in Fig.~\ref{fig:PF1}) show that running the optimisation on the downscaled networks preserves the shape of the PF, but slightly lowers the values reached for the main objective, namely the percentage of influenced nodes (i.e., the cascade size).
 The more downscaled the network is, the more pronounced this effect appears to be.
 When upscaling the solutions obtained on the downscaled networks, here using the PageRank centrality in the upscaling process (bottom in Fig.~\ref{fig:PF1}), this gap closes for IC, but not for WC propagation.

 Of note, the PGP case shown in Fig.~\ref{fig:PF1} is actually one of the cases where our method performs worst (see below).
 One of the cases where it performs best is Fb.
-Pag., whose PFs are shown in Fig.~\ref{fig:PF2} (also in this case, for one single run of the MOEA on the original network and on the downscaled networks, using PageRank for upscaling).
-On this network, the MOEA on the downscaled networks often produces a better PF than on the original (top in~\ref{fig:PF2}), and the final, upscaled PFs are comparable to the original one (bottom in~\ref{fig:PF2}).
+Pag., whose PFs are shown in Fig.~\ref{fig:PF2} (also in this case, for one run of the MOEA on the original network and on the downscaled networks, using PageRank for upscaling).
+On this network, the MOEA on the downscaled networks often produces a better PF than on the original (top in Fig.~\ref{fig:PF2}), and the final, upscaled PFs are comparable to the original one (bottom in Fig.~\ref{fig:PF2}).
 Thus, the method largely preserved the quality of the solutions.

 In general and quantitatively, we observe great variation among the networks under test in terms of HR, i.e., on the ratio between (1) the HV subtended by the PF found by the MOEA on the original network and (2) the HV subtended by the PF obtained from the upscaled solutions.